malvikasharan/APRICOT/README.md

 ##APRICOT’s subcommands

-In general the subcommands require the analysis folder, which is 'APRICOT_analysis' by deafult.
+Each subcommand requires the path to the analysis folder ('APRICOT_analysis' by deafult).
 Different subcommands can be quickly viewed by running `python3 APRICOT/bin/apricot`.

 ````
 usage: apricot [-h] [--version]